rthalley/dnspython/doc/rdata-subclasses.rst

       A ``bytes``, the digest of the key.

+.. autoclass:: dns.rdtypes.ANY.DSYNC.Scheme
+   :members:

 .. autoclass:: dns.rdtypes.ANY.DSYNC.DSYNC
    :members:

    .. attribute:: rrtype

-      A ``dns.rdatatype.RdataType``, the type this DSYNC record will notify about.
+      A :py:class:`dns.rdatatype.RdataType`, the type this DSYNC record will notify about.

    .. attribute:: scheme

-      A ``dns.rdtypes.ANY.DSYNC.Scheme`` the scheme to use, typically ``dns.rdtypes.ANY.DSYNC.Scheme.NOTIFY``.
+      A :py:class:`dns.rdtypes.ANY.DSYNC.Scheme` the scheme to use, typically ``dns.rdtypes.ANY.DSYNC.Scheme.NOTIFY``.

    .. attribute:: port